Before you can use the TextExporter plug-in you also have to install our free APID ToolAssistant plug-in.

 - Text

-TextExporter supports Mac & Windows versions of InDesign and InCopy CS, up to CS6.
+TextExporter supports Mac & Windows versions of InDesign and InCopy.

 You can try out a fully functional demo of TextExporter for a period of about 20 days.
-After that, you need to purchase a license.
+After that, you need to purchase an activation code.

 Before you start installing, exit out of InDesign.

-Please make sure you have a copy of the APID ToolAssistant plug-in installed.
-Make sure you install the proper plug-in for your version of InDesign since the plug-ins are mutually incompatible.
-The Windows CS5.x plug-ins also come with an additional folder with a parenthesised name which needs to be copied along.
+Make sure you have a copy of the APID ToolAssistant plug-in installed.
+Install the proper plug-in for your version of InDesign (Mac vs. Win, CS up to CC 2022).

 If you already have an APID ToolAssistant plug-in installed (e.g. because you use one of our other plug-ins), make sure it is up-to-date.

-You will be installing two separate, but related software products: TextExporter and APID ToolAssistant.
-For continued use you only need to purchase a license for TextExporter.
+You will be installing two separate software products: TextExporter and APID ToolAssistant.
+You only need to purchase an activation code for TextExporter.
 It will continue to work even when the APID ToolAssistant demo expires.

-i.e You do NOT need to purchase an additional license for APID ToolAssistant.
+You do not need to purchase an activation code for APID ToolAssistant.

-Copy the TextExporter.spln into the same folder as the APID ToolAssistant plug-in (typically that will be the InDesign Plug-Ins folder).
+Copy the TextExporter.spln into the same folder as the APID ToolAssistant plug-in (typically that will be the InDesign Plug-Ins folder or the Rorohiko subfolder inside the Plug-Ins folder).
 Don’t worry about the icon of the .spln file: it might not be a ‘regular’ icon, and that’s OK.

 Usage